thriveweb/spacialstudio/content/pages/blog.md

 ---
 title: Blog
-message: 'Go to Posts to edit the content on this page.'
+message: Go to Posts to edit the content on this page.
+categories:
+  - category: design
 ---